Building RKWard from Source

 CMake options (configuring)

-The cmake command offers a number of parameters to control the build process.
+A number of parameters may be specified to control the build process.
 Some commonly needed are:

 In some cases you may want to set the following options: